YahanCU/Football-analytics-project/README.md

 This step takes one parameter:
 Ø  Position (eg:'RB','LM','RM','CF','CDM','ST','LW','CM','RWB')
 Output shows what abilities a good player should have in that position.
-For the result below, we can see a high positive degree of Attack_Defence, meaning AD is the key to a good CF. Also special and accuracy all have positive effects on  a good CF.
+For the result below, we can see a high positive degree of Attack_Defence(towards Attack), meaning Attack is the key to a good CF. Also dribble-accuracy(negative) meaning accuracy is the key to a good CF.
 ![graph](https://github.com/YahanCU/Project-for-tools/blob/master/images/pca_3.jpg)